-DURING each session, your physical therapist will MONITOR your progress and ADJUST your care plan ACCORDINGLY.
+With each session, your physical therapist will track your progress and assess whether your care plan needs to be rearranged or accelerated.
 Close observation is key to proper care and full recovery.
 When undergoing physical therapy, it's natural to feel discouraged by challenge, or lack of independence, but observing your progress will show you how far you've come-one step at a time.

-Sonia Rapaport is a physical therapist and rehabilitation instructor with the Visiting Nurse Service of New York and its private pay affiliate Partners in Care.
-For more information please visit www.PartnersinCareNY.org or www.VNSNY.org, or call (212) 609-7700.
+Sonia Rappaport is a physical therapist and rehabilitation instructor with the Visiting Nurse Service of New York and its private pay affiliate Partners in Care.
+For more information, please visit www.vnsny.org or call 1 (800) 675-0391.